Sermon by Daniel L. Sonnenberg | July 20, 2014

 - We can be confident in the King, living worry-free.

-- Jesus assures us of God’s knowledge of and loving provision for our basic human needs as we carry out his mission.
+- In verse 25 and following Jesus assures us that God knows and cares about our needs and will provide for our needs as we carry out his mission.